-All faculty and staff (both full-time and part-time) using human subjects or identifiable, private information about human subjects to conduct research within the course and scope of their duties are required to have prior approval from the IRB before research is initiated.
+All UTC faculty, staff, and students using human subjects or identifiable, private information about human subjects to conduct research are required to have prior approval from the IRB before the research is initiated.
 Projects must be approved regardless of whether or not the research is funded and regardless of the source of funds.
-This policy also applies to students whose research is conducted under the advisement of a faculty member.
-All research proposals must be reviewed by the IRB and no individual, other than the IRB Chair, may exempt a proposal from review.
+All research proposals must be reviewed by the IRB and no individual, other than the IRB Chair or his/her designee, may exempt a proposal from review.
 Research that is conducted without IRB approval is not in compliance with UTC policy and federal regulations.
-In these circumstances a non-compliance report will be sent to the Provost for further action.
+In these circumstances, a non-compliance report will be sent to the Provost for further action.

 Do you need approval if the research does not take place at UTC?

 According to UTC policies, research must be reviewed by the IRB in advance of any involvement of human subjects.
 This includes research conducted at another institution in this country or research conducted abroad.
 It includes collaboration with investigators at other institutions, and it includes research in which other institutions or researchers gather the data for a UTC researcher.